sadiqq-amin/sadiqq-amin/README.md

 🚀 About Me:

 I’m a developer who enjoys solving real problems with clean solutions.<br>
-From custom WordPress builds to full-stack development, I focus on writing code that’s:
+From custom WordPress builds to full-stack development, I focus on writing code that’s:<br>
 -easy to understand<br>
 -easy to maintain<br>
 -No shortcuts.
 No messy code.
 Just solid development.